GloriusGroup/gpuma/README.md

 A minimalistic and high-level Python API is provided for easy integration into custom scripts and workflows.

-Please refer to the documentation for detailed usage examples and API reference.
+Please refer to the documentation and examples for detailed usage examples and API reference.

 ## Known limitations